shamselfouly/Data_Science_Portfolio/readme.md

 # Data Science Portfolio
 The following Repository contains data science projects I have completed in addition to code material used in my online courses presented in the form of iPython Notebooks.
-All links in the folder can to accessed from the following ReadMe.
+All links in the folders can to accessed from the following ReadMe.
 The Portifolio covers the following:
  - Machine Learning
  - Data Analysis & Visualization
  - Online Testing Methods